 Davis is a known health hazard and will be in and out during the coming season as before.
 If LeBron is out for too long he will have to carry a very heavy burden upon a body that is already a liability.
 Davis will recoil at James’s attempts to dictate and control.
 James will soon get tired of Davis’s free lancing, and what James sees as carelessness.
 At best their differences become complimentary, and they perform as touted

 That looks unlikely.
-In short, it does not look like a happy merger.
+In short, although it may start out well, in the end it does not look like a happy merger.

 Here are the basics of their charts.
 Davis IS=3, S=4, P=8, LN=9 and D=3.
 James IS=7, S=9, P=7, LN=1 and D=8.